Menu

 Music

 At St. John’s, the intention is that children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
-Our objective is to develop a curiosity and love for this subject, as well as an understanding and acceptance of the validity of all types of music.
+Our objective is to develop a curiosity and love for this subject, as well as an understanding and acceptance of the validity of all types of music whilst incrementally developing pupils’ knowledge and skills.
 We are committed to ensuring children understand the value and importance of music in the wider community, and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
-We also believe it is vital that every child
+We also believe it is vital that every child experiences the learning of an orchestral instrument, taught by a specialist to support the NPME ‘ensuring every child has an opportunity to learn an instrument and to make progress with instruments is also essential’.

 Intent